shakacode/shakapacker/README.md

 #### View Helpers `javascript_pack_tag` and `stylesheet_pack_tag`

-These view helpers take your `shakapacker.yml` configuration file, along with the resulting webpack compilation `manifest.json` and generate the HTML to load the assets.
+These view helpers take your `shakapacker.yml` configuration file and the resulting webpack compilation `manifest.json` and generate the HTML to load the assets.

 You can then link the JavaScript pack in Rails views using the `javascript_pack_tag` helper.
 If you have styles imported in your pack file, you can link them by using `stylesheet_pack_tag`: